 In addition to the above, on November 20, 2020, the Office of Inspector General (OIG) finalized further modifications to the federal Anti-Kickback Statute.
 Under the final rules, OIG added safe harbor protections under the Anti-Kickback Statute for certain coordinated care and value-based arrangements among clinicians, providers, and others.
-The effective date of the new safe harbors has been delayed until March 22, 2021 pending further review by the Biden administration.
+The effective date of the new safe harbors has been delayed by the Biden administration until January 1, 2023.
 We continue to evaluate what effect, if any, these rules will have on our business.